LogainHamdan/Software-Engineering-Project/README.md

 # Software Engineering Project

 ## Project Overview
-This project is part of the Software Engineering course, developed by a team of three students.
+This project is part of the Software Engineering course, developed by a team of 4 students.

 ---